brennanhfredericks/network-monitor-client/README.md

     - need to investigate unpacking 802.2 packet, might be wrong, check commet at code

     - solved circular reference imports with delayed import. only import when function is called
-    - could wrap protocol registering with decorater, cleaner
+    - could wrap protocol registering with decorater, cleaner. the identifier could be a field in the class it self

     - could add raw_logger to commandline args or create a separete groups for them.